ThinkStation: 2014

-P Series

-Lenovo launched the P Series at SIGGRAPH 2014 in Vancouver, Canada.
+Lenovo launched the ThinkStation P Series at the Special Interest Group on Computer Graphics and Interactive Techniques (SIGGRAPH) 2014 in Vancouver, Canada.
 The P Series is designed for use in engineering, architecture, professional video, energy production, finance, and other computationally intensive industries.
 The series includes the P900, P700, P500, and P300 models.
-The P Series uses Xeon processors from Intel and Quadro video cards from NVIDIA in base.
-The P300 line uses Haswell-based Xeons and supports dual channel memory.
-The P500 uses single Haswell-E Xeons and quad channel memory.
-The P700 uses dual Haswell-E Xeons.
-The P900 is similar to the P700 but uses multi-PCIe and has enhanced IO.
-The P Series is ISV-certified for all applications.
+The P Series uses Xeon processors from Intel and Quadro video cards from Nvidia in base.
+The P300 line uses Haswell-based Xeon E3-1200 v3 CPUs and supports dual channel memory.
+The P500 uses a single single Haswell-EP Xeon E5-1600 v3 or E5-2600 v3 CPU and quad channel memory.
+The P700 uses two Haswell-EP Xeon E5-2600 v3 CPUs.
+The P900 is similar to the P700 but uses multi-PCIe and has enhanced I/O. The P series is ISV-certified for all applications.

 The P Series is based on Lenovo's "Flex" system of trays and connectors that are designed to enable toolless upgrades.
 The Flex Bay at the front of each unit can be configured with an optical drive or a variety of options such card readers and FireWire connections.
 Drives are installed using Flex Bays that come in 2.5" and 3.5" sizes.
 Each tray can handle one 3.5" drive or two 2.5" drives.
 The Flex Connector is a mezzanine card that links the motherboard via PCIe to SATA, SAS, and RAID devices without using up card slots.